-Let extraordinary gifts, which include events your wedding guests promised to take you to, become true and unforgettable when placed on your wedding website.
-Create a blog or extra page to remind your guests to keep the promise.
-Readers will thus find future ideas for personal gifts.
+Let extraordinary gifts, which include events your guests promised to take you to, become unforgettable.
+Create a special page to remind your guests to keep their promises.
+Other readers will find ideas for future personal gifts.

-A photo gallery will make everyone remember.
-Videos, a virtual wedding album and other visual documents will be enjoyed by those who witnessed the day and let those who could not make it participate.
+Videos, an album and other visual media will be enjoyed by those who witnessed the day and let those who could not make it be included in the fun.

 Planning your next event?
 See how to create a website for other events